The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Lockman-SpReSO

-Of particular relevance to our purpose is the work carried out by \citet[hereafter FT12]{Fotopoulou2012}, which we describe in more detail in Section \ref{sec:3.2}.
-The authors collected all the available photometric and spectroscopic information on the LH field at the time of publication from the UV (Galex) to NIR (\textit{Spitzer}/IRAC) in a single catalogue, including the public good quality spectroscopic redshifts and the photometric redshifts calculated by themselves.
+Of particular relevance to our work is that carried out by \citet[hereafter FT12]{Fotopoulou2012}, which we describe in more detail in Sect. \ref{sec:3.2}.
+The authors collected all the available photometric and spectroscopic information on the LH field at the time of publication from the UV (\textit{GALEX}) to NIR (\textit{Spitzer}/IRAC) in a single catalogue, including publicly available good-quality spectroscopic redshifts and the photometric redshifts calculated by themselves.

+More recently, \cite{Kondapally2021} has produced another multi-wavelength catalogue of the radio sources detected by the LOw-Frequency ARray (LOFAR; \citealt{vanHarlen2013}) Two Metre Sky Survey (LoTSS; \citealt{Shimwell2017}), which observed (among other fields) the LH field at 150 MHz down to an RMS of 22 $\mu$Jy beam$^{-1}$.
+The multi-wavelength catalogue contains photometric information from the UV (\textit{GALEX}) to the NIR (\textit{Spitzer}/IRAC) and identifies the multi-wavelength counterparts to the radio sources detected by LoTSS.
+Since it is a more recent work than \citetalias{Fotopoulou2012}, the photometric information is more up to date, including measurements in the optical range from the \textit{Spitzer} Adaptation of Red-sequence Cluster Survey\footnote{\url{http://www.faculty.ucr.edu/~gillianw/SpARCS/}} (SpARCS; \citealt{Wilson2009}) and the Red Cluster Sequence Lensing Survey (RCSLenS; \citealt{Hildebrandt2016}).
+The merging of \citetalias{Fotopoulou2012} and the multi-wavelength catalogue of \cite{Kondapally2021} ensures that we have the most complete multi-wavelength (from UV to NIR) photometric coverage to perform accurate SED fittings (see Sect.
+6.3).

-Other works have been carried out at longer wavelengths. \cite{Swinbank2004}, for example, using imaging and NIR-spectroscopy to study 30 (4 in LH) luminous infrared Galaxies (LIRGs) preselected from submillimetre and radio surveys (\citealt{Chapman2003}, \citeyear{Chapman2005}).
-Another example is the work of \citet{Coppin2010} who analysed AGN-dominated submillimetre galaxies (SMG) candidates using the \textit{Spitzer}/IRAC spectrograph.
-The northern region of the LH field was studied as part of the SCUBA-2 Cosmology Legacy Survey at 850 $\rm \mu$m and a depth reached at 1$\sigma$ of 1.1 mJy beam$^{-1}$ using the James Clerk Maxwell Telescope \citep{Geach2017}.
+Other studies have been carried out at longer wavelengths. \cite{Swinbank2004}, for example, used imaging and NIR spectroscopy to study 30 (four in the LH field) LIRGs pre-selected from sub-millimetre and radio surveys (\citealt{Chapman2003}, \citeyear{Chapman2005}).
+Another example is the work of \citet{Coppin2010}, who analysed AGN-dominated sub-millimetre galaxy (SMG) candidates using the \textit{Spitzer}/IRAC spectrograph.
+The northern region of the LH field was studied as part of the SCUBA-2 Cosmology Legacy Survey at 850 $\rm \mu$m and a depth reached at 1$\sigma$ of 1.1 mJy beam$^{-1}$ using the James Clerk Maxwell Telescope (JCMT, \citealt{Geach2017}).

-All previous studies have covered different areas and sizes of the LH field for which there were, up to the release of SDSS spectroscopic data, $\sim$ 600 good quality spectroscopic redshifts for the whole LH field ($\sim$15 deg$^2$).
-Although the number was significantly increased thanks to the contribution of SDSS, the number of spectroscopic redshifts in the central $24\times24$ arcmin$^2$ has barely increased.
+All previous studies have covered different areas and sizes of the LH field for which there were, until the release of SDSS spectroscopic data, $\sim$600 good-quality spectroscopic redshifts for the whole LH field ($\sim$15 deg$^2$).
+Although the number was significantly increased thanks to the contribution of SDSS, the number of spectroscopic redshifts in the central $24\times24$ arcmin$^2$ has barely increased with $\sim$150 new values but with a limiting magnitude $i \sim 22$.